 - daily alcohol use

-- buildup of excess water in your tissues
+- a buildup of too much fluid in organs or tissues

-You may have slight difficulty swallowing after an EI, but this should quickly pass.
+You may have a mild sore throat or some difficulty swallowing after the procedure, but this should go away quickly.

 - chest pain